Which Antioxidant-Rich Fruits and Vegetables Should You Be Eating?

 Make your portion more powerful: A study in the Journal of Nutrition determined that the antioxidant ellagic acid (found in raspberries, pomegranates, walnuts, and cranberries) enhanced the ability of quercetin (an antioxidant found in apples, grapes, onions, and buckwheat) to kill off cancerous cells.
 Here are some other foods that can help fight cancer.

 Juicy and tart Montmorency cherries are your best source of the antioxidant melatonin.
 Other cherries have it, too, but Montmorency has the most.
 Melatonin protects the skin against ultraviolet radiation.
 Researchers have discovered that this powerful little nutrient also helps repair sunburned skin since it stimulates new skin-cell growth.
 Cherries are also packed with vitamin C, which is needed to build collagen—your skin’s natural “scaffolding” and a wrinkle preventer.
-Here are some more foods proven to fight wrinkles (and two you should avoid).
+While you’re chomping on cherries, make sure you avoid these everyday habits that cause wrinkles.

-This tiny powerhouse is rich in beta-carotene, an antioxidant that protects against lung cancer and helps maintain healthy skin, hair, nails, gums, glands, bones, and teeth.
+These tiny powerhouses are rich in beta-carotene, an antioxidant that protects against lung cancer and helps maintain healthy skin, hair, nails, gums, glands, bones, and teeth.
 It’s also a good source of vitamin E, which may help prevent heart attacks, strokes, and lower the risk of death from bladder cancer.
 Here are the things every woman should know about bladder cancer.

 Broccoli is full of cancer-fighting antioxidants.
 A 2018 study in Molecular Nutrition & Food Research found men who ate 5 servings or more per week of cruciferous veggies like broccoli were half as likely to develop bladder cancers over a 10-year period as men who rarely ate them.
 Here are some more foods that are even healthier than you realized.

 Beets are packed with healthy nutrients, like five essential vitamins, calcium, iron, potassium, and protein.
-Learn more about the amazing health benefits of beets (and some risks as well).
+Learn more about the amazing health benefits of beets.

 One medium pepper is light on calories (only 32!) but heavy on vitamin C, providing more than 150 percent of your recommended daily value and warding off atherosclerosis, which can lead to heart disease.
-Check out these other foods packed with vitamin C.
+Watch for the signs that you might be running low on vitamin C.

 You’ll get the most out of this veggie’s cancer-fighting antioxidants by eating it raw; cooking onions at a high heat significantly reduces the benefits of phytochemicals that protect against lung and prostate cancer.
 And if you’re going to choose a certain type of onion, make it this one!